johnwargo/johnwargo-static-11ty/src/posts/2010/blackberry-browser-fault.md

 ---
-title: It's the BlackBerry Browser's Fault
+title: It is the BlackBerry Browser's Fault
 description:
 date: 2010-11-18
 headerImage: